“I could never do what you do.”

 My focus needs to remain with the people who are my true believers, or in other words: my VIPs.

 If you haven’t done so already, please take a moment to answer this critical, and potentially life-altering question: Who are the VIPs in your life?
+If you don’t know, then stop what you’re doing and check out this must-read blog post: The VIP Section.

 Who are the people who “get you” and will always have your back, no matter what?